-Configuration of the wireless dual band gigabit router with 3G/LTE support DIR-825/AC (hereinafter referred to as "the router") is performed via the built-in web-based interface.
+Configuration of the wireless dual band router with 3G/LTE support DIR-815 (hereinafter referred to as "the router") is performed via the built-in web-based interface.
 The web-based interface is available from any operating system that supports a web browser.